 • Job openings are posted for a minimum of 14 calendar days and may be removed from posting and filled any time after the original posting period has ended.

-• The successful candidates will be subject to a credential and criminal background check, as well as a review of their driving record.
+• The successful candidate will be subject to a credential and criminal background check, and a driving record review.

 • Five professional references will be required at a later step in the recruitment process.